Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 - Create/Manage Alerts on your network devices

-- Connect remotely on your devices without the need of opening ports on your router or install specific software on them
+- Connect remotely to your devices without the need of opening ports on your router or install specific software on them

-Note that this article on how to get started with Domotz focuses on quick set-up for testing purposes during the trial phase.
+Note that this article on focuses on a quick set-up for testing purposes during the trial phase.
 It assumes the account owner is configuring the system and no team members are added.
 We hope you enjoy the Domotz Onboarding Guide!

 How Domotz Works

-To start off with how to get started with Domotz, it’s important to know what we do.
-Domotz is a cloud-based service that continuously and securely communicates with a network agent.
+When getting started with Domotz, it’s important to know what we do.
+Domotz is a cloud-based service that continuously and securely communicates with a network collector.
 The cloud service is where information about the network you are monitoring is stored and accessed.
-Accessing your network information is doing through the Domotz application, which can be hosted on Windows or Mac OS, as well as your favorite web browser, or even iOS and Android mobile devices.
+Accessing your network information is done through the Domotz application, which can be hosted on Windows or Mac OS, as well as your favorite web browser, or even iOS and Android mobile devices.

-As a cloud-based service, you will need to create an account first.
-Secondly, you will need to install an agent on the network that you wish to monitor.
-The last step will be to configure the application and agent so that you can take advantage of all the features Domotz has to offer.
+As a cloud-based service, you’ll first need to create an account.
+Next, install a Collector on the network you want to monitor.
+Finally, configure both the application and the Collector to take full advantage of all the features Domotz offers.

 How to get Started with Domotz